 Check it out - it could be only a test.
 Siren tests occur in your area on the first Wednesday of each month at noon.
-If there is severe weather in the area at the time of a scheduled test, the sirens may not be tested.

 Remember: Hearing a siren or tone-alert radio does not mean you should evacuate.
 It means turn on your radio or television and listen for instructions.